Ravi-Teja-konda/OSGPT/README.md

 ## Features

-### Dynamic File Management
+### Chat Your Way Through File Management
-Advanced Search: Searching for documents on your system can be a cumbersome task, especially when dealing with a vast number of files across multiple directories.
-OSGPT intuitive file search mechanism.
-Auto-Loading: Automatically loads documents from specified directories into a searchable vector database.
+Imagine having a conversation with your operating system, where you can effortlessly search and manage your info from your files just by chatting.
+With OSGPT, you can do exactly that.
+It transforms file management into a dynamic, interactive experience.
+No more shifting through multiple directories or using complex search queries; OSGPT's advanced search capabilities simplify the often cumbersome task of finding info from documents across multiple directories.
+Plus, its auto-loading feature automatically loads documents from specified directories into a searchable vector database, making your files instantly accessible.

 ### CLI Capabilities
 Full Control: Execute any CLI command directly from the chat interface.